Jamie Thompson

 Biography

-Jamie is a Lecturer in Marketing at Edinburgh Napier University.
-He is the Research Lead for the Marketing Group, a committee member for The Business School's Research Degrees Committee and Research Integrity Committee.
+Jamie is an Associate Professor in Marketing at Edinburgh Napier University.
+He is the Research Lead for the Marketing Group and a committee member for The Business School's Research Degrees Committee and Research Integrity Committee.
 Jamie completed his PhD at Heriot-Watt University.
-Jamie's current research focuses on the impact of new technology on consumers.
+His research focuses on innovative research methods and the impact of emerging technology on consumer behaviour.

-His ongoing projects are studying esports, gambling marketing, and the well-being of people in virtual environments.
-He has published in a number of internationally recognised journals such as Tourism Management, Annals of Tourism Research, European Sport Management Quarterly, and International Journal of Hospitality Management.
+His ongoing projects are studying esports/online gaming and the well-being of people in virtual environments.
+He has published in a number of internationally recognised journals such as Tourism Management, Annals of Tourism Research, Psychology & Marketing, European Sport Management Quarterly, and International Journal of Hospitality Management.
+Further, he has successfully led on a number of funded projects from funders such as The Marketing Trust and the BA Leverhulme on the innovative topic of virtual influencers and advertising on streaming platforms.

-Jamie is Programme Leader for Marketing with Digital Media and lectures on areas of social media marketing, marketing management in practice, and teaches research methods at undergraduate and postgraduate levels.
-If interested in pursuing a Research Degree at Edinburgh Napier please get in touch.
+Jamie is a Senior Fellow of the Higher Education Academy.
+He is also Programme Leader for Marketing with Digital Media and lectures on areas of social media marketing, marketing simulation, and teaches research methods at undergraduate and postgraduate levels.
+He is an experienced Research Degree supervisor who is open to applicants.

 Esteem